 Not only are these prestigious awards presented by renowned bodies including TripAdvisor and CNN, but they also expose the Whitsundays to a global audience and present this beautiful part of Australia as a world-class destination.

-Whitehaven Beach stretches seven kilometres in length and is made special by its glorious white silica sand which is created through a recurring current over millions of years.
+Whitehaven Beach stretches seven kilometres in length and is known for its unique and glorious white silica sand.
 The sand itself is among some of the softest in the world and is composed of broken down quartz, although it's said that the source of the sand itself is unknown.

-The 98 per cent pure white silica sand is complimented with the lapping aqua coloured water of the Coral Sea and a green, tropical backdrop of Whitsunday Island and the surrounding islands of Haslewood Island and Border Island.
+The 98% pure white silica sand is complimented by the lapping aqua coloured water of the Coral Sea and a green, tropical backdrop of Whitsunday Island and the surrounding islands of Haslewood Island and Border Island.

 One of Whitehaven's most famous assets is the beautiful swirling sands it is known for.
-At low tide, the sand creates a swirling pattern through the water that is unique and beautiful.
+During the changing tides, the sand creates a swirling pattern through the water that is unique and beautiful.
 It is best viewed from the equally famous Hill Inlet Lookout point, which can be accessed at the northern end of the island and is a short walk through the bushland.

 Did you know?